Pooling information in likelihood-free inference: Optimality of pooled posteriors

-Corollary \ref{cor:simple} demonstrates that if the summaries $S_1$ are compatible, but $S_2$ are incompatible, then the pooling weight converges to zero in probability; i.e., in large samples the pooled posterior places weight unity on the compatible set $S_1$.
+Corollary \ref{cor:simple} demonstrates that if the summaries $S_1$ are compatible, but $S_2$ are incompatible, then the pooling weight converges to zero in probability; i.e., in large samples the pooled posterior places weight $1$ on the compatible set $S_1$.
 Of course, such a result requires that $S_1$ is compatible.
-Luckily, this assumption is not difficult to check empirically: the summaries are compatible with the data if the observed summaries fall within the high-mass region of posterior support under the posterior predictive distribution (of the summaries).
-The summaries are then compatible if this behaviour persists as $n$ increases.
-That is, one only needs to obtain $\widetilde\pi(\theta|S_1)$ and calculate the posterior predictive distribution of the summaries to see if $S_1(\y)$ is indeed compatible.
-Alternatively, one can use the methods suggested by \cite{marinea2012}, \cite{frazier2021robust} or \citet{ramirez2022testing} to determine whether or not the summaries $S_1$ are compatible.
+A reasonable empirical check for compatibility is to see if the observed summaries fall within the region of support for the posterior predictive distribution of the summaries.
+Alternatively, one can use the methods suggested by \cite{Marinetal2014} and \cite{frazier2021robust} to check whether or not the summaries $S_1$ are compatible.

+{When the summaries are not compatible, the behavior of LFI posterior means has not been formally established in all cases and \cite{frazier2021synthetic} show that the posterior mean may not even be asymptotically normal.
+Consequently, the theoretical results obtained in Lemma \ref{lem:naive1} and Corollary \ref{cor:simple} will not be satisfied, and determining the behavior of the pooling weight becomes difficult.
+Consequently, if posterior predictive analysis suggests that all summaries are not compatible, we suggest to instead conduct robust LFI using the approaches suggested by \cite{frazier2021robust}, which has been generalized to more complex LFI settings by \cite{kelly2023misspecification}. }